BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 should I dirty the refactorer with info?

 ADDED GEMINI, CHANGE THE FRONTEND, IT'S TERRIBLE
+Kinda fixed, but maybe make it more modular

 might be useful to put as many arguments as you like (how? in the refactorer)

+put language choice in the frontend refactorer tool fix iteration in the csv report